-- Create text-dependent questions that help students better understand a text. - Analyze how students responded to text dependent questions. - Select appropriate strategies to assist students when close reading a grade-level appropriate complex text.
+- Apply their understanding of this shift to their work to ensure that students are college and career ready. - Analyze questions to determine their quality. - Create text-dependent questions based on a grade-level appropriate text. - Select appropriate strategies to assist students when close reading a grade-level appropriate complex text